 2. What are the requirements for a protégé?

 The protégé can be a small business, small disadvantaged business, 8(a) firm, women owned small business, HUBZone, veteran owned small business or service disabled veteran owned small business, and a federal contractor in good standing.

 3. What are the requirements for a mentor?

 The mentor can be a business that has graduated from the 8(a) Business Development program, a firm in the transitional stage of the program, or a small or large business.
 In addition, it should demonstrate that it is a federal contractor in good standing.
-For this pilot program, mentors will consist of DOT prime contractors.
+For this program, mentors will consist of DOT prime contractors.